Found Footage 3D: Plot

 A group of independent filmmakers — producer and actor Derek, editor Mark, lead actress Amy, sound technician Carl, director Andrew and production assistant Lily — travel to a cabin in a remote part of Central Texas to film the first ever 3D found footage movie, Spectre Of Death.
 Mark — Derek’s brother — is hired to film footage for a behind-the-scenes feature.
 Derek and Amy’s turbulent marriage is breaking up, with Derek privately revealing to Mark that Amy’s contract to star in the film was signed before they separated.

 The group travels to Gonzales, Texas, with a script based on a warring couple who experience supernatural occurrences in a rural cabin.
 En route, the group debate the merits and conventions of the found footage genre.
 Derek reveals that the cabin they are staying in is reputed to be haunted in real life after its previous owner murdered his wife and dumped her body nearby; the revelation upsets Carl.

 The shoot is fraught with difficulties.
 Derek’s authoritarian nature causes tension as he undermines Amy and Andrew’s contributions.
 Mark thinks he sees an apparition in the background of a shot while reviewing the day’s filming.
-Lily is injured by a shovel after an argument with Amy.
+Lily is injured by a shovel after confronting Amy about her belittling Lily.
 That night, Amy finds Mark’s footage of Derek badmouthing her.
 When a scripted argument between Derek and Amy erupts into a real confrontation, Amy’s scream destroys the contents of the kitchen; Carl attributes the phenomenon to a real ghost.
 That night, Derek and Amy have rough sex.
 The following morning she has a bruise on her left eye.